zhaoyao91/react-memo-component/README.md

 ### Use hooks inside render

-You can use hooks inside the render function (if your lint allows), which allows you to further optimize your render structure.
+You can use hooks inside the render function, which allows you to further optimize your render structure.

-(but this is usually considered as anti-pattern)
+If your lint complains about it, you can write your render function as `function Comp() {...}`, which fools the lint to see it as a component, but you should know it is not, as it is only a normal function called inside the Memo component.

 ## License